Vaibhavlll/iaura/README.md

 This is a full-stack project that consists of a frontend built with React and a backend built with Node.js and Express.

 Table of Contents
-Project Setup
+Project Setup,
-Frontend Setup
+Frontend Setup,
-Backend Setup
+Backend Setup,
-Running the Project
+Running the Project,
-Environment Variables
+Environment Variables,
 Before setting up both the frontend and backend, make sure you have the following installed:

 Node.js (LTS version recommended) - Install Node.js